saaamar/abtest-framework/README.md

 Choose metric and baseline → Compute required sample size → Map to duration via traffic
 ```

-In code, this looks like configuring parameters and then calling helpers in this framework.
+In code, this looks like configuring parameters and then calling backend helpers from an `ABTest` instance.
 For example:
 ```python
 # Step 1: Choose statistical parameters
 alpha = 0.05          # 5% false positive rate